Accountants Confidence Index — September 2018

 Following a relatively flat month, the Accountants Confidence Index dropped more steeply, as ongoing uncertainty over the ramifications of tax reform, the shape of the economy, and the trade and tariff policies of the Trump administration took its toll on accountants' outlook.

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 48.97, down almost a point from the previous month's 50.91 -- and more than a point below the 50-mark that separates expectations of growth from expectations of contraction.
-The 6-Month ACI, meanwhile, came in at 52.08, down more than two points from last month's 54.23.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 53.74, down just over two points from the previous month's 55.64, though still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 57.27, down by more than a point-and-a-half from last month's 58.91.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.